-“When people visit www.chatham-kent.ca/jobs, they are able to search through a variety of community positions currently available,” said Matthew Keech, Program Manager with Chatham-Kent Employment & Social Services.
+“When people visit the online job board, they are able to search through a variety of community positions currently available,” said Matthew Keech, Program Manager with Chatham-Kent Employment & Social Services.
 “We have also made it easier for businesses to add their job listings to the online jobs board and continue to streamline the process.”

 Keech added, “People seeking employment opportunities may find support through the help of Employment Resource Advisors at the Chatham-Kent Employment Resource Centre at 519-436-1123.
 The advisors can help with job search resources, leads, and information on area employers.
 The advisors are also available to assist businesses with posting job opportunities.”

-One example of jobs that have been recently posted include Whyte’s pickle’s in Wallaceburg, which is looking to hire forklift operators, general labour, and a machine operator.
+One example of jobs that have been recently posted includes Whyte’s pickle’s in Wallaceburg, which is looking to hire forklift operators, general labour, and a machine operator.

 Economic Development has also been working with a variety of other partners including the Goodwill Career Centre, St. Clair College Employment Centre, and Settlement Services career development team.

-In addition to an updated careers list on the Chatham-Kent community jobs board, people can also find information about volunteer opportunities, training and supports, and program for businesses and entrepreneurs.
+In addition to an updated careers list on the Chatham-Kent community jobs board, people can also find information about volunteer opportunities, training and support, and program for businesses and entrepreneurs.